Pyloric stenosis is an uncommon condition in infants that blocks food from entering the small intestine.

 - Failure to grow and develop.

 - Dehydration.
-Frequent vomiting can cause dehydration and a mineral (electrolyte) imbalance.
+Frequent vomiting can cause dehydration and a mineral imbalance.
+These minerals are called electrolytes.
 Electrolytes help regulate many vital functions.

 - Stomach irritation.
 Repeated vomiting can irritate your baby's stomach and may cause mild bleeding.

 - Jaundice.
-Rarely, a substance secreted by the liver (bilirubin) can build up, causing a yellowish discoloration of the skin and eyes.
+Rarely, a substance secreted by the liver can build up, causing a yellowing of the skin and eyes.
+This substance is known as bilirubin.

 Surgery is needed to treat pyloric stenosis.
-The procedure (pyloromyotomy) is often scheduled on the same day as the diagnosis.
-If your baby is dehydrated or has an electrolyte imbalance, he or she will have fluid replacement before surgery.
+The procedure, called a pyloromyotomy, is often scheduled on the same day as the diagnosis.
+If your baby is dehydrated or has an electrolyte imbalance, your baby receives fluids [fluid replacement] before surgery.

 In pyloromyotomy, the surgeon cuts only through the outside layer of the thickened pylorus muscle, allowing the inner lining to bulge out.
 This opens a channel for food to pass through to the small intestine.

 Pyloromyotomy is often done using minimally invasive surgery.
-A slender viewing instrument (laparoscope) is inserted through a small incision near the baby's navel.
-Recovery from a laparoscopic procedure is usually quicker than recovery from traditional surgery, and the procedure leaves a smaller scar.
+A slender viewing instrument, called a laparoscope, is inserted through a small incision near the baby's navel.
+Recovery from a laparoscopic procedure is usually quicker than recovery from traditional surgery.
+This method also leaves a smaller scar.

 - Your baby might be given intravenous fluids for a few hours.
 You can start feeding your baby again within 12 to 24 hours.